kingluo/lua-resty-ffi/README.md

 In openresty land, when you turn to implement some logic, especially to couple with third-party popular frameworks, it's likely to suck in awkward: make bricks without straw.

-1. C is a low-level language, no unified and rich libraries and ecosystem, and most modern frameworks do not support C, instead, they like Java, Python, Go.
+1. C is a low-level language, with no unified and rich libraries and ecosystems, and most modern frameworks do not support C, instead, they like Java, Python, Go.
 C is suitable for fundamental software.

 2. Lua is an embedded and minimal programming language, which means all powers come from the host.
 In openresty, it means all functionalities come from lua-nginx-modules.
 Like C, or even worse, you have to reinvent the wheels via cosocket to do modern networking stuff.
-A lot of lua-resty-* were born, but they are almost semi-finished compared to native lib in other languages.
-For example, lua-resty-kafka doesn't support consumer groups, lua-resty-postgres doesn't support notify and prepared statements, etc. Moreover, most of those authors of lua-resty-* stop development at some stage because the lua community is so small and less attractive.
+A lot of `lua-resty-*` was born, but they are almost semi-finished compared to native lib in other languages.
+For example, `lua-resty-kafka` doesn't support consumer groups, `lua-resty-postgres` doesn't support notify and prepared statements, etc. Moreover, most of those authors of `lua-resty-*` stop development at some stage because the lua community is so small and less attractive.

 **Why not WASM?**